acramer02/WildSwitch/README.md

 # REGISTER
 Function - The register page allows users to create an account by entering a username and password.
 Usage - When you go to the site, it will direct you to a login page.
 In the top right corner, there are two buttons, log in and register.
 Upon clicking the register button, you will be redirected to a register page.
 It will ask you to enter a username, a password, and a password confirmation.
 You will get an error meesage if any of the following are true: you leave a text box blank, your username is taken, or your passwords do not match.
 Otherwise, you will be allowed to register, meaning the app will store your username and password to allow for future login.
-You will then be redirected to the homepage
+You will then be redirected to the homepage.
 Testing -
 don't enter username --> Sorry.
 Please enter username. don't enter password --> Sorry.
 Please enter password.